-When painting, start with your light colors first and work your way towards the dark colors.
-You’ll also want to pay attention to your water to paint ratio.
+When painting, start with your light colors first and work your way toward the dark colors.
+You’ll also want to pay attention to your water-to-paint ratio.

 Another step that some beginners skip is letting their paint dry between layers if you don’t want your colors to blend or bleed into each other.

 I love the simplicity of this floral watercolor project.
 I also love the soft colors that were used here.

 If you’ve ever looked at a single rose and thought “nature really outdid itself with this one,” I can totally relate to you.
 Roses are beautiful as a bunch, but there is something about seeing the individual flower that’s so special.

 3. Blue Watercolor Flower

 The simplicity of this blue floral painting is perfect for anyone looking for a quick and easy watercolor project.

 4. Wildflowers Painting